Emil Lewis Holmdahl: Parque and Cuernavaca

 One morning, Holmdahl and his troop were patrolling near a Zapata stronghold in the hills of Cuernavaca, when they surprised a small detachment of soldiers.
 Their massive sombreros and slung rifles identified them as Zapatistas and Holmdahl barked "Adelante Compañeros" ("Let's Go Comrades!").
 His Bugler blew the charge, his men shouted their battle cries, and deploying spurred into a wild gallop.
 The Zapatistas turned their horses and scrambled into a head long retreat.
 During the running gun battle, Holmdahl's men accurately firing their 6-shooters began to empty saddles as the Zapatistas dropped dead on the ground.
-The Zapatistas were at an immediate disadvantage as twisting in a saddle of a racing horse to fire over your shoulder at an moving target is ineffectual at best.
+The Zapatistas were at an immediate disadvantage as twisting in a saddle of a racing horse to fire over your shoulder at a moving target is ineffectual at best.
 In their favor however, was knowledge of every trail and terrain and soon survivors began to outdistance their pursuers.
-In the melee however, a stray bullet found it's mark and blowed the stray dog off the saddle and killed him instantly.
+In the melee however, a stray bullet found its mark and blew the stray dog off the saddle and killed him instantly.

 Holmdahl identified one of the fleeing riders as Zapata himself, dressed in black charro clothes, riding a big white stallion and turning in the saddle, Zapata was firing his revolver at Holmdahl, who returned fire and almost immediately stuck Zapata in arm with his own gun and caused him to drop his pistol, and he was barely able to remain in the saddle and gallop away cursing Holmdahl.
 After their bugler blew recall, the exhilarated Rurales and their exhausted horses regrouped and they retraced the route of their pursuit along the trail.
 Along the trail, Holmdahl spotted the fallen revolver of Zapata, and he snatched it from his saddle.
 The pistol was a "Russian" Model Smith & Wesson .44 caliber, single action, top-break action revolver, which fired a powerful 246-grain lead slug.
 Holmdahl examined the gun, which contained carved ivory handles, which replaced the standard-issue grips.
-On one side was a raised sculpture of the Mexican eagle grasping a snake in it's beak and on the side was "EMILIO [sic.]
+On one side was a raised sculpture of the Mexican eagle grasping a snake in its beak and on the side was "EMILIO [sic.]
 ZAPATA GENERAL EN CUARVACA [sic.]
 MORALES MEX MARZO 4 1911."

 Shortly afterwards, the temporary federal success in the South freed Holmdahl, whose expertise in handling machine-guns and artillery were even more badly needed in the north.